The Manzanita Leader: Chieftain Manzanita

-Seasoning up a landscape?
-Substitute those other artificial landscape flavors with something o’natural – Chieftain manzanita (Arctostaphylos x coloradensis ‘Chieftain’).
-Establishing stands of Chieftain around any structural element in the landscape will deliver a sense of nature in our man made urban environment.
+Chieftain manzanitas (Arctostaphylos x coloradensis ‘Chieftain’) add a beautiful structural element to landscapes and introduce a more natural look to our man-made urban environments.
 Plant them around large pine trees, over retaining walls and as foundation plantings around homes and businesses.

 Chieftain manzanita (Arctostaphylos x coloradensis ‘Chieftain’ )